Halloween Horror Nights at Universal Studios Hollywood®

 Good To Know

-• Experience 8 terrifying haunted houses, the Terror Tram, sinister scare zones and live entertainment.
+• Includes 8 haunted houses, Terror Tram, scare zones, and live entertainment.

-• Before arriving, you can download the free Universal Studios Hollywood App and select Halloween Horror Nights from the pull-down to access wait times and more.
+• Download the free Universal Studios Hollywood App for wait times and tips.

-• Costumes, masks, face paint and props are not allowed.
+• Costumes, masks, face paint, and props are not permitted.

 Description

-Halloween Horror Nights runs select nights September 5 - November 3, 2024.
+Southern California's Scariest Halloween Event starts select nights September 4 - November 2, 2025.
 Tickets on sale now!

 WARNING: EVENT MAY BE TOO INTENSE FOR YOUNG CHILDREN AND IS NOT RECOMMENDED FOR CHILDREN UNDER THE AGE OF 13.
-NO COSTUMES OR MASKS ALLOWED.
+COSTUMES SUBJECT TO COSTUME POLICY.
+NO COSTUME MASKS ALLOWED.

 Halloween Horror Nights is a separately ticketed event.
-Event occurs rain or shine.
-No rain checks, returns or refunds.
-Prices, dates, times, attractions, entertainment, and/or experience details are subject to availability, changes and/or cancellation without notice.
-Park, attractions, entertainment or access to event may be restricted or unavailable due to capacity/closures/other factors and benefits are subject to change without notice.
+The event occurs rain or shine.
+No rain checks, returns, or refunds.
+Prices, dates, times, attractions, entertainment, and/or experience details are subject to availability, changes, and/or cancellation without notice.
+Parks, attractions, entertainment, or access to events may be restricted or unavailable due to capacity/closures/other factors, and benefits are subject to change without notice.
 Parking not provided.
 Additional restrictions may apply.

 Halloween Horror Nights at Universal Studios Hollywood Reviews